anthropics/anthropic-tools/README.md

 Notice that new `messages` format instead of passing in a simple prompt string?
 Never seen it before?
 Don't worry, we are about to walk through it.

 ### New Prompt Format
 Historically, interacting with Claude required that you directly pass it a string (including any required Human/Assistant formatting), and get back a string.
-This was already quite error prone from both an input and parsing standpoint, but became even more cumbersome to deal with in the context of tool use.
+This was already somewhat error prone from both an input and parsing standpoint and became more cumbersome to deal with in the context of tool use.
 The result is that anthropic-tools uses a new, *structured* prompt input and output format, coming as a list of messages.
 Let's take a quick tour of how to work with this list.

 `messages` is a python list of message dictionaries.
-A single message dictionary can contain these fields (but will never contain all of them):
+A single message dictionary object can contain these fields but will never contain all of them (see the field comments below for more detail on what this means):
 ```python
 {
     "role": str, # The role of the message. 'human' for a message from the human, 'assistant' for a message from the assistant, 'tool_inputs' for a request from the assistant to use tools, 'tool_outputs' for a response to a tool_inputs message containing the results of using the specified tools in the specified ways.